Csaenz10/Problems-solved-with-R-and-Python/README.md

 results.out
 ```

-* The output does not provide everything needed to determine how good the match is between our Bioblitz query sequence and the GenBank database sequences, so we need to update the settings used in the BLAST search.
-The manual for BLAST `blastn -help` as well as the blast results from the [NCBI BLAST website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and the [online BLAST help](https://www.ncbi.nlm.nih.gov/books/NBK279682/) was used to determine which settings needed to add the columns of information to the output.
+  * The output does not provide everything needed to determine how good the match is between our Bioblitz query sequence and the GenBank database sequences, so we need to update the settings.
+The manual for BLAST `blastn -help` as well as the blast results from the [NCBI BLAST website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and the [online BLAST help](https://www.ncbi.nlm.nih.gov/books/NBK279682/) were used to determine which settings to change to add the columns of information.

 ```bash
 blastn -db nt -query 2019-USATXS-0202_Chasmoides-logimaxilla_Fish_F1_2019-11-19_C02.1.fasta -outfmt "7 qseqid stitle saccver qcovs pident evalue qseq" -max_target_seqs 50 -out results.out -remote
 ```

-* Note that in the output, the line labeled "Fields" contains the column headers:
+  * In the output, the line labeled "Fields" contains the column headers:
     * query id	-	sample name from the fasta file
     * subject title	-	Title of database record matching the query sequence from the bioblitz
     * subject acc.ver	-	GenBank accession number of the record matching the query
     * % query coverage per subject	-	percent of query sequence that can be aligned to the database record
     * % identity	-	percent of aligned nucleotides that match (97% is typically considered a species match by default)
     * evalue	-	"The Expect value (E) is a parameter that describes the number of hits one can "expect" to see by chance when searching a database of a particular size.
-It decreases exponentially as the Score (S) of the match increases.
     * query seq	-	sequence of the database record aligned to the query sequence

   * Now let us search on multiple sequences.
 Concatenate the two fasta files in a new file called `two_seqs.fasta`.
 Then revise the blastn search to query `two_seqs.fasta`, change the max number of sequences returned to be 20, and save the blast results into a file called `results_twoseqs.out`
     * `2019-USATXS-0703_Gobiidae-sp_Fish_R1_2019-11-12_H06.1.fasta`
     * `2019-USATXS-0202_Chasmoides-logimaxilla_Fish_F1_2019-11-19_C02.1.fasta`

-* Using R to Visualize Output from Blast.
-It would take too long to blast all of the sequences generated in the Bioblitz, so it was done for you.
+  * It would take too long to blast all of the sequences generated in the Bioblitz, so it was done for you.
 Rather than concatenating two fasta sequences together, I concatenated all of them and ran a blast search very similar to the one you just ran.
 The results of that blast search on 601 sequences can be found in `results_blast.out`.
 Bash tools such as `grep` `cut` and `paste` were used to convert the blast output to a file with 1 row per query sequence called `tophit.tsv`.
 I further manipulated `tophit.tsv` to add columns, which resulted in the final file `tophit4.tsv` which can be read into R.
   * The columns in `tophit4.tsv` are:
     * Sample	-	bioblitz sample name
     * TaxExpSpId	-	species id given to sample by taxonomic expert-verified
     * GenBankSpID	-	the specied id of the most similar GenBank sequence to our bioblitz sample sequence
     * GenBankDescription
     * TaxId	-	every species has a unique taxonomic id in GenBank, this is that id
     * Accession	-	every sequence has a unique id in GenBank, this is that id
     * PctQueryCoverage	-	percent of query sequence that can be aligned to the database record
     * PctIdentity	-	percent of aligned nucleotides that match (97% is typically considered a species match by default)
     * Escore	-	"The Expect value (E) is a parameter that describes the number of hits one can "expect" to see by chance when searching a database of a particular size.
-It decreases exponentially as the Score (S) of the match increases.
     * QuerySeq	-	sequence of the database record aligned to the query sequence
     * SpIdMatch	-	do TaxExpSpId and GenBankSpID match exactly?
     * MatchQuality	-	categorical assessment of PctIdentity, >=97 is a SpeciesHit, as PctIdentity decreases, it becomes less likely that the species we sampled has been barcoded
     * CoverageQuality	-	categorical assessment of PctQueryCoverage, if this value is too low then it means that we need a better algorithm to identify the best match
-  * Err_MatchQual	-	this is a combination of the aforementioned categorical columns with additional categories inidicating samples that have been mislabeled in our data sheets and need to be fixed or
+    * Err_MatchQual	-	 a combination of the aforementioned categorical columns with additional categories inidicating samples that have been mislabeled in our data sheets and need to be fixed or

   * Make an R script called `tophit4.R` to visualize the data in `tophit4.tsv`.
     * make sure `tophit4.tsv` accessible by RStudio.
     * set your R-studio working directory to the location of `tophit4.tsv`
     * I would create the R file in your repo, then use `setwd(dirname(rstudioapi::getActiveDocumentContext()$path))`
     * use the `tidyverse` tool called `read_tsv` to read in `tophit4.tsv`
     * use `ggplot` to recreate the following figures in the following files `Rplot.png`, `Rplot2.png`, `Rplot3.png`

 ![](R_Problem_3_FIles/Rplot.png)